informalsystems/vdd/blockchain/blockchain.md

 More precisely, a Tendermint system consists of many full nodes that each maintain a local copy of the (prefix of the current) _decision_ list.

 In this specification, we are only concerned with the _decision_ lists.
-They are maintained at so-called _full nodes_, and are the result of the execution of the Tendermint consensus protocol (described in the ArXiv paper).
+They are maintained at so-called [full nodes][fullnode], and are the result of the execution of the Tendermint consensus protocol (described in the ArXiv paper).
 The Tendermint consensus implements a loop with iterator _h_ (height).
 In each iteration, upon deciding on the transactions to be put into the _decision_ list, a new _decision_ list entry is created.